yu-ming-chen/tp/docs/DeveloperGuide.md

 The following class diagram shows how the classes interact with each other:

 ![Undo redo class diagram](diagrams/UndoRedoClassDiagram.png)

+Figure 4.3.6.1.
+Class diagram of the classes related to undo and redo command.

 The pointer in `HistoryManager<VersionedNusave>` is always pointing to the latest `VersionedNusave` in a doubly linked list represented by `Node<T>`.
 If an undo command is executed, it will load the previous `VersionedNusave` and move the pointer backward.
 If a redo command is executed, it will load the next `VersionedNusave` and move the pointer forward.
 Whenever the user makes changes to NUSave data, a `VersionedNusave` is instantiated with a deep copy of the `BudgetList` from `Nusave` and the `BudgetIndex` from `State`.
 It replaces the next `Node<T>` (if any) of the `Node<T>` that `HistoryManager<VersionedNusave>` is currently pointing to before the pointer is moved forward.